Climate change in New Zealand: Ecosystems

 The Royal Forest and Bird Protection Society of New Zealand has pointed out that New Zealand's native plants and animals are vulnerable to the impacts of climate change.
 More frequent storms combined with rising sea levels will make it harder for seabirds like hoiho (yellow-eyed penguin) to find food.
 Warmer temperatures will lead to more frequent mast events (sudden abundance of food in an area of forest leading to huge population irruptions of mice, rats and stoats).
 This puts greater pressure on native species like kiwi which are already in trouble.
 Warmer temperatures also allow pests and weeds will extend their range, and new pests and diseases will begin to appear.
-Tuatara eggs are also sensitive to temperature: fewer female tuatara will hatch, threatening the survival of our largest reptile.
+Tuatara eggs are also sensitive to temperature: fewer female tuatara will hatch, threatening the survival of New Zealand's largest reptile.

-Research done in Wellington, New Zealand showed that the effects of climate change in conjunction with their rapid growth is affecting plant and animal life.
+Research done in Wellington, New Zealand in 2018 showed that the effects of climate change in conjunction with their rapid growth affect plant and animal life.
 Natural habitats are getting smaller and smaller, reducing the opportunity for certain plants to survive.
 Alongside this, researchers are noticing that with an increase in temperature, predation and invasive species are becoming more common.
 Researchers advise introducing more pest-free urban wildlife sanctuaries as they have seen success with them on the island in the past.
 Doing this would ensure that highly important native animals, like the kererū and tūī, are conserved while keeping invasive species out, ultimately preserving New Zealand's biodiversity in the face of climate change.